-- Building Schools for the Future (BSF) PFI Smoothing reserve The annual costs of PFI schemes fluctuate over the lifecycle of the schemes.
-This reserve helps to smooth the budgetary impact of PFI costs across financial years. - Budget Risk and Insurance reserve to mitigate budget and insurance risks, the impact of delayed savings delivery and other timing differences and one-off expenditure commitments that span more than one financial year. - Budget Strategy reserve This reserve provides one-off funding linked to the delivery of the medium-term Financial Strategy (e.g. transformation projects, revenue costs of capital projects, redundancy costs).
+• Building Schools for the Future (BSF) PFI Smoothing reserve - The annual costs of PFI schemes fluctuate over the lifecycle of the schemes.
+This reserve helps to smooth the budgetary impact of PFI costs across financial years.

+- Budget Risk and Insurance reserve to mitigate budget and insurance risks, the impact of delayed savings delivery and other timing differences and one-off expenditure commitments that span more than one financial year. - Budget Strategy reserve This reserve provides one-off funding linked to the delivery of the MTFS (e.g., transformation projects, revenue costs of capital projects, redundancy costs).
 It supplements the £1.5m annual budget for corporate transformation projects. - Business Continuity mitigates the risk of disruption to key council services and systems, including cyber security risks. - Care Experience provides for the potential direct and indirect costs of the non-recent child abuse (NRCA) support payment scheme.
-There is an additional £4m transfer to the reserve in 2022/23 in order to provide for the potential costs of the NRCA support scheme.
+There is an additional £4m transfer to the reserve in 2022/23 in order to provide for the potential costs of the NRCA support scheme. - Cemeteries reserve The council operates a shared cemeteries service with the London Borough of Camden, and any surplus at the end of each financial year is carried forward through this reserve. - Community Infrastructure Levy (CIL) reserve balance of CIL funding available for infrastructure investment in future financial years. - Core Funding This reserve comprises the one-off financial gain from the former London Business Rates Pool and other one-off Collection Fund surpluses, and up-front government grant received in 2020/21 to fund 2020/21 Collection Fund losses that will come out of future year budgets (due to Collection Fund accounting timing differences).
+The remaining balance has been set aside for risks around taxation income and government funding streams.
+The individual forecast movements to/(from) the Core Funding reserve are detailed in Table 7.